By Jessica Cobb, Certified Aromatherapist:

 If you’ve done some research on CBD, you’ve probably already suffered from serious sticker shock.
 It costs HOW much per bottle?
 Why is this product so expensive?

-There’s no getting around it: CBD as a supplement will set you back more than just a few dollars.
+There’s no getting around it: CBD will set you back more than just a few dollars.

 For example, the average price of CBD per milligram hovers around $0.15 per mg.
 That means that a standard 500 mg, 30 mL bottle of sublingual CBD will set you back about $75.00, not including tax or shipping.